paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 _apache&#x2011;maven_ | A software project management and comprehension tool.
 _atom_ | A free and open-source text and source code editor _brave_ | Brave is a free and open-source web browser based on the Chromium web browser and its Blink engine, announced by the co-founder of the Mozilla project and creator of JavaScript, Brendan Eich.
+_gnome-chess_ | GNOME Chess is a 2D chess game, where games can be played between a combination of human and computer players